 In this case, they might have to use the “first-in, first-out” accounting method to identify a specific individual Bitcoin unit.
 This means that the trader will account for the oldest purchase first, up until all the coins sold are accounted for.

 Due to the consistent diligence of the IRS, digital assets such as cryptocurrencies are now eligible for taxes.
 Hence, investors and traders have to be vigilant about their sales and purchases as they owe money to the government in the form of taxes.
-Therefore, they must follow IRS Form 8949 instructions properly to get as many tax benefits as they can.
+Therefore, they must follow IRS instructions for Form 8949 properly to get as many tax benefits as they can.